tphippen/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```

 ## Imputing missing values

+Before devising a reasonable strategy for imputing the missing data values,
+the distribution of missing values(NAs) in the data set was determined.

-Calculate and report the total number of missing values in the data set.
+The total number of missing values in the data set was calculated.

 ```r